Skip to content

 Template (planned, H2 2026)

 A hibernated environment with identity detached.
-Lets you instantiate new envs from a saved baseline (training, demos, client setups) at the flat stored rate.
+Lets you instantiate new envs from a saved baseline (training, demos, client setups) at the stored rate.
 Same blob mechanics as hibernation; identity rewrite happens at clone time.

 Cloning (planned, H2 2026)